otrv4/otrv4/otrv4.md

 'Forge with Forge Key' functionality as defined in the [Forging Transcripts](#forging-transcripts) section.

+A Client Profile has an expiration date as this helps to revoke any past value stated on a previous profile.
+If a user's client, for example, changes its long-term public key, only the valid non-expired Client Profile is the one used for attesting that this is indeed the valid long-term public key.
+Any expired Client Profiles with old long-term public keys are invalid.
+Moreover, as version advertisement is public information (it is stated in the published Client Profile), a participant will not be able to delete this information from public servers (if the Client Profile is published in them).
+To facilitate versions revocation or any of the other values revocation, the Client Profile can be regenerated and published once the older Client Profile expires.
+This is also the reason why we recommend a short expiration date, so values can be easily revoked.

+Furthermore, notice that the lifetime of the long-term public key is exactly the same as the lifetime of the Client Profile.
+If you have no valid Client Profile available for a specific long-term public key, that long-term public key should be treated as invalid.

+A Client Profile also includes an instance tag.
+This value is used for locally storing and retrieving the Client Profile during the non-interactive DAKE.
+This instance tag has to match the sender instance tag of the DAKE message the Client Profile is included in.

 Note that a Client Profile is generated per client location basis.
 Users are not expected to manage Client Profiles (theirs or from others) in a client.
 As a consequence, clients are discouraged to allow importing or exporting of